 We developed a demographic projection model for the PR boa that incorporated many sources of uncertainty regarding current population status and population vital rates, despite lack of monitoring data to inform past or current abundance.
 Using this model, we simulated population dynamics over 30 years under four scenarios of future urbanization and found that there was an increased probability of population decline as urbanization rates increased.
 The probability that the population would remain stable or grow was greater than 50% only when urbanization rates fell to 0%.
 Increasing rates of urbanization were also associated with an increased quasi-extinction probability, especially at the highest threshold (5000 individuals).
 Quasi-extinction probabilities were low for most scenarios due to the possibility of a large initial population size, which buffers the population from falling below the quasi-extinction thresholds within 30 years.
 If the true current population size is lower than our projected minimum of 37,903 individuals, quasi-extinction probability may be greater.

 This model is largely built based on the personal knowledge and opinion of species experts, with support from published studies.
 The sensitivity analyses serve to evaluate the effect of key model inputs on our estimates of the probability of quasi-extinction or population growth.
+These sensitivity analyses can help managers see how predictions would change if model inputs are correct, identify how incorrect model inputs would have to be before management decisions would change, and also establish priorities for future research.
 Methods exist to formally elicit demographic parameter estimates and relationships from experts, but those are also time- consuming and can be expensive, or not feasible if few people are experts on the species biology (Martin et al. 2012, Drescher et al. 2013, Burgman 2016).
 Such methods are especially useful for eliciting estimates of uncertainty in demographic rates, i.e. variance or 95% CI.
 Here, we applied a blanket uncertainty of 15% to all demographic rates because we did not have expert elicitation results, but our projection would be improved by including explicit estimates of uncertainty for each demographic rate.
+Our model structure incorporated parametric so that each replicate of a simulated scenario drew different mean values from the distribution set up using expert elicited means and the 15% C.V.
+With this added layer of prediction uncertainty our simulations account for the likely hood that the is error in the elicited values.
 With or without those expert-elicited estimates of parametric uncertainty, a sensitivity analysis like the one presented here can help identify which demographic rates contribute the most to realized population trajectories, and can provide decision makers with target thresholds (e.g., adult survival > 0.75) that may be useful in recovery planning.

 Without demographic information, occupancy models can be useful for predicting species presence across its range.
 However, occupancy alone may not be sufficient to understand responses to future threats because animals often exist in suboptimal habitat (Schlaepfer et al. 2002, Battin 2004).
 For the PR boa, there are opportunistic sightings from across the range, most frequently in human-dominated areas.
 That alone might indicate that urbanized habitat is suitable for boas, but species experts agreed that those areas are likely population sinks in which boas experience increased mortality due to road strikes and direct human persecution.
 By modeling the proportion of habitat in urbanized areas and allowing for a large range in the negative effect of urbanization, we were able to capture this nuance that might be lost if we analyzed occurrence records alone.